been-jamming/CORE/docs/objects.rst

 Objects
 =======

 An object is an symbol which may be referenced by :doc:`predicates <predicates>` or :doc:`relations <relations>` in a :doc:`sentence <sentences>`.
 Objects may be quantified, or created by the programmer.
+Objects cannot be overwritten if they are referenced in any :ref:`sentence expression value <expressionvalues>`.

 An object identifier must begin with a letter or an underscore, and may subsequently contain letters, digits, and underscores.
 By convention, object identifiers use only upper-case letters.
+Objects share the same namespace as :doc:`variables <variables>`.

 In the default library of proofs, objects represent sets in `ZFC set theory`_.
 However, objects may represent anything the axioms describe.